Japanese war crimes: Perfidy

-Throughout the Pacific War, Japanese soldiers often feigned injury or surrender to lure approaching American forces before attacking them.
-One of the most infamous examples of this was the "Goettge Patrol" during the early days of the Guadalcanal Campaign in August 1942.
-After the patrol saw a white flag displayed on the west bank of Matanikau River, Marine Corps Lieutenant Colonel Frank Goettge assembled 25 men, primarily consisting of intelligence personnel, to search the area.
-Unbeknownst to the patrol, the white flag was actually a Japanese flag with the Hinomaru disc insignia obscured.
-A Japanese prisoner earlier deliberately tricked the Marines into an ambush by telling them that there were a number of Japanese soldiers west of the Matanikau River who wanted to surrender.
-The Goettge Patrol landed by boat west of the Lunga Point perimeter, between Point Cruz and the Matanikau River, on a reconnaissance mission to contact a group of Japanese troops that American forces believed might be willing to surrender.
-Soon after the patrol landed, a group of Japanese naval troops ambushed and almost completely wiped out the patrol.
+Throughout the Pacific War, Japanese soldiers often feigned injury or surrender to lure approaching Allied forces before attacking them.
+An alleged example of this was the "Goettge Patrol" during the early days of the Guadalcanal campaign in August 1942.
+After the patrol believed they saw a white flag displayed on the west bank of Matanikau River, Marine Corps Lieutenant Colonel Frank Goettge assembled 25 men, primarily consisting of intelligence personnel, to search the area.
+Unknown to the patrol, the white flag was actually a Japanese flag with the Hinomaru disc insignia obscured.
+A Japanese prisoner was plied with alcohol and in his drunken state mistakenly revealed that there were a number of Japanese soldiers west of the Matanikau River who wanted to surrender.
+The Goettge Patrol landed by boat west of the Lunga Point perimeter, between Point Cruz and the Matanikau River, on a reconnaissance mission to contact a group of Japanese troops that American forces thought was willing to surrender.
+The Japanese soldiers were not in fact about to surrender and soon after the patrol landed the group of Japanese naval troops ambushed and almost completely wiped out the patrol.
 Goettge was among the dead.
 Only three Americans made it back to American lines in the Lunga Point perimeter alive.

-News of the killing and treachery by the Japanese outraged the American Marines:
+News of the killing and supposed treachery by the Japanese outraged the American Marines:

 Second Lieutenant D. A. Clark of the 7th Marines told a similar story while patrolling Guadalcanal:

 Samuel Eliot Morison, in his book, The Two-Ocean War: A Short History of the United States Navy in the Second World War, wrote: